 Bear in mind that you're not going to be getting the most powerful or the most feature-rich of laptops, but we think you'll be pleasantly surprised at what you can bag at an affordable price point.

-From vibrant displays to surprisingly robust CPUs, our list of the best laptops under $500 for 2021 has plenty of choices to offer buyers with less money to spend.
+From vibrant displays to surprisingly robust CPUs, our list of the best laptops under $500 has plenty of choices to offer buyers with less money to spend.
 Design and build continue to get better and better as well.

 So as you browse around the various deals and offers that retailers have made available, take a look at some of our helpful tips and advice on buying a new laptop, then dive straight into our very best picks.
 Enjoy browsing!